 When you come to us, we will assign to you a personal lawyer who will make an assessment of your case and also evaluate the chances of winning.

-We understand that this is a very difficult period for you and so we will do our very best to prove that you are a victim of doctor negligence so that you may be deservedly compensated.
+We understand what a difficult experience it must be for you.
+Therefore, we will do our very best to prove that you are a victim of doctor negligence.
+Our aim is to see that you are deservedly compensated.

-Our solicitors have a very enviable record of settling negligence claims cases very quickly and with the best possible settlement payouts.
-We will stand by your side and support you in any way you require so that the entire process is stress free for you.
+Our solicitors have an enviable record of settling negligence claims cases very quickly and with the best possible settlement payouts.
+We will stand by your side and support you in any way you require.
+It is our duty to ensure that the entire process is stress free for you.

 Our Solicitors will undertake your doctor malpractice claims under our No Win No Fee policy (Conditional Fee Agreement).
 This means that you can take legal action against a medical professional without any financial risks to you.

-You will not be required to pay us any legal fees before or during the entire negligence claims process and you will also not have to pay us even if the case is not successful as we take out an insurance cover for you that protects you from such financial implications.
+You will not be required to pay us any legal fees before or during the entire negligence claims process.
+You will also not have to pay us even if the case is not successful.
+This is because we take out an insurance cover for you that protects you from such financial implications.

-When your case is won, however, a 25% success fee is deducted from your total compensation award value when it is paid while you receive the rest.
+When your case is won, however, a 25% success fee is deducted from your total compensation award value.
+The rest belongs to you.

 According to the Limitation Act of 1980, you only have a three-year time frame from the date of medical malpractice or from the date you became aware of it to make a negligence claim.
 If the individual is dead, this time limit allows three years from the date of death to make a claim.